andraugust/andraugust.github.io/classical-mechanics.md

 <center><img src="classical-mechanics/banner.png" style="zoom:80%;"></center>

-This is a summary of classical mechanics based closely on Leonard Susskind's first book in the _Theoretical Minimum_ series.
+This is a summary of classical mechanics based on Leonard Susskind's first book in his series called _The Theoretical Minimum_.
 The post starts with a discussion of states and dynamics and then derives the various formulations of classical mechanics, touching on symmetries, conservation laws and determinism.

 - [Classical Mechanics](#classical-mechanics)
     - [The Nature of It](#the-nature-of-it)